 Legal Online Sportsbooks In Oregon

-Sports betting is legal in Oregon, offering residents and visitors the opportunity to engage in wagering activities both online and at select retail locations.
-The primary legal online sportsbook available statewide is DraftKings, which operates in partnership with the Oregon Lottery.
-This platform provides a comprehensive betting experience on professional sports.
+Sports betting is legal in Oregon, giving both residents and visitors the chance to wager online and at select retail locations.
+The state’s only legal online sportsbook is DraftKings, which operates in partnership with the Oregon Lottery.
+Together, they provide a full-featured platform for betting on professional sports.

 Sportsbook Available in Oregon

 However, Oregon’s limited sports wagering market has caused the state to generate less revenue.
-As a result, people have turned to offshore sportsbooks because they are more satisfied with these platforms than the Scoreboard app.
+As a result, people have turned to offshore sportsbooks because they are more satisfied with these platforms than ‘legal’ ones.

 Oregon Quick Facts